UCLA OHRPP Policy

 |For Industry-Sponsored Clinical Trials|

-Important Note: There is no charge for adverse event reports submitted to the UCLA-OHRPP for review and processing.
+Important Note: There is no charge for exempt research, amendments, continuing reviews, or post approval reports (PARs) submitted to the UCLA-OHRPP for review and processing.
 For additional information please review the Frequently Asked Questions below.

 FAQs about the UCLA-OHRPP Charge for Review

 The following questions are the most common ones that have been asked about the recharge for UCLA-OHRPP review for industry-sponsored studies.

 When does the increase in IRB review fees take effect?

 The new rates for UCLA IRB review and Reliance Reviews applies to all new contracts submitted on or after September 1, 2023.

 When and how will these fees be paid?